-UMass Amherst has a Student Food Pantry.
 Amherst Survival Center offers a food pantry, free community meals, and a free community store.
-The Mobile Food Bank distributes food weekly in Holyoke and Springfield.
+Their Mobile Food Bank distributes food weekly at several locations throughout Western Massachusetts.
+Other area food pantries include Northampton Survival Center, First Baptist Church, Amherst, Food Bank of Western Massachusetts.

 Do you receive MASSGrant or are you eligible for work study?
 Live off campus with roommates but buy and prepare your own food?
 You may be eligible for food assistance through the Supplemental Nutrition Assistance Program (SNAP), formerly known as the Food Stamp Program.